SignalK/specification/gitbook-docs/data_model_multiple_values.md

 If a client wants only the values of a single source it should subscribe to a path that includes the full path under `values` including the source reference key of the source.
 The source reference should be enclosed in square brackets:  `navigation.speedThroughWater.values[n2kFromFile.43]`.
 The client can retrieve the relevant data via REST API.

+**Note:** The exact format of the update message is affected by the subscription policy.
+A policy of `instant` will result in changes being sent immediately, so typically one item in `values` per update.
+A policy of `fixed` will result in periodic updates which may contain many items in `values`.

+The update allows grouping `values` by `source`.